Central Bank Digital Currency with Collateral-constrained Banks: Model with CBDC and collateral-constrained banks

 We can write the bank's optimality conditions as

 where the spreads on bonds and central bank loans, $\chi^b_{t+1}$ and $\chi^l_{t+1}$, are defined in the same way as the spreads on deposits and CBDC given by expression (\ref{spread}).

 We first comment on the liability side of the bank's balance sheet, starting with deposits.
-The left-hand side of equation (\ref{optn}) represents the marginal profit from issuing deposits, which is given by the difference between the bank's gain from the positive deposit liquidity premium and the marginal cost associated with increased deposit issuance.
+The left-hand side of the equation (\ref{optn}) represents the marginal profit from issuing deposits, which is given by the difference between the bank's gain from the positive deposit liquidity premium and the marginal cost associated with increased deposit issuance.
 The right-hand side equals the marginal cost of inframarginal deposits, as higher deposit issuance is associated with an increased interest rate on deposits.
 Similarly, the condition for central bank loans, equation (\ref{optl}), states that the sum of the bank's marginal benefits of taking on more central bank loans and the gain coming from the positive loan liquidity premium should be equal to the marginal cost associated with central bank loans.
 In fact, higher loan holdings are associated with an increase in the interest rate on the central bank loans.

 Turning now to the asset side of the bank's balance sheet, equation (\ref{optr}) equalizes the marginal benefit of reserves in the form of reduced operating costs with the bank's opportunity cost of reserves.
 Looking at equation (\ref{optb}), the optimal choice of government bonds is when the bank's marginal costs of bond holdings are equal to the loss coming from the bank's lower return with a positive spread on government bonds.